oatlog/oatlog/doc/report/main.typ

 taken precedence over compatibility work -- allowing us to demonstrate a large speedup over the previous state of the art within the limited scope of a master's thesis.

-We cannot pinpoint precisely why Oatlog is faster than egglog nor can we recommend the changes to egglog that would most effectively bridge the gap.
-This is largely due to us not having looked into this, particularly due to us not having a deep understanding of egglog's implementation details.
-Addressing this could be valuable future work.
+We cannot pinpoint precisely why Oatlog is faster than egglog nor can we recommend changes to egglog that would effectively bridge the gap.
+This is largely due to our limited understanding of egglog's implementation details and addressing it could be valuable future work.

 In particular, one large difference in implementation details between Oatlog and egglog is the choice of flat vs trie indexes.
 Flat indexes -- effectively `HashMap<(A, B), C>` -- require fewer